-The Scuderia Spider 16M is available in a choice of two new colour schemes: the standard version is black with grey trim, while a tricolour livery is also available as part of the Carrozzeria Scaglietti Personalisation Programme.
+The Scuderia Spider 16M is available in a choice of two new color schemes: the standard version is black with grey trim, while a tri-color livery is also available as part of the Carrozzeria Scaglietti Personalisation Programme.
 The new car also sports a special plaque on its rear grille commemorating Ferrari's 16th Constructor's World title.
 The interior is also underscored by the silver "limited series" plaque just above the air vents at the center of the dashboard.
-Other exclusive features include a roll-bar with a carbon-fiber outer shell and an audio system that can be combined with the removable customised Ferrari iPod Touch 16GB media player.
+Other exclusive features include a roll-bar with a carbon-fiber outer shell and an audio system that can be combined with the removable customized Ferrari iPod Touch 16-GB media player.

 Like the hard-top model, the Scuderia Spider 16M features a naturally aspirated 4.3L V8 engine delivering peak power of 510hp (375kW) at 8,500rpm and peak torque of 346lb-ft (470Nm) at 5,250rpm.
 Drive is sent to the rear wheels via a six-speed Reverse F1 gearbox mated to a dry clutch and an electronic differential with F1-Trac.